9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 ::::

 This example handles the known cases for the three colors.
-It returns an empty list (resulting in a \"no parse\" message) for others.
+It returns an empty list (resulting in a "no parse" message) for others.
 The function is supposed to return the part of the input that was not parsed, so that the system can integrate the parsing of different types together.
-Here\'s an example of using this new instance of `Read`:
+Here's an example of using this new instance of `Read`:

 ``` screen
 ghci> (read "Red")::Color